DominikStolzenburg/aerosolpy/README.md

 ## Roadmap

-1) Future updates on the following submodules: instr, growth, dynamics.
+1) Future updates on the following submodules: growth, dynamics.
 2) Publish a software paper describing the package.

 ## Contributing